 The Public Information Office also coordinates media conferences and interviews with Sheriff’s Office personnel; advises the Sheriff and staff on media relations and potentially controversial issues; escorts media personnel during special events; and creates media releases about issues and events in the Sheriff’s Office.
 Care is taken to withhold information that is confidential or exempt under applicable state and case law, to protect victims, or could jeopardize criminal investigation or prosecution.

-There is one public information officer in the agency, Melanie Snow.
+There are two public information officers in the agency, Melanie Snow and Eddie Daniels.
 Kevin Doll also performs PIO on-call duties.
-A PIO is on-call 24 hours a day for major breaking news events, and can be reached after regular business hours by calling the Pasco County Public Safety Communications Unit at 727-844-7711.
+A PIO is on-call 24 hours a day for major breaking news events, and can be reached after regular business hours by calling the Pasco County Public Safety Communications Unit at 727-847-8102.